-4) 4) Wetlands
+4) Wetlands

-- Indicate whether wetlands are present, describe the basis for this determination and the identity of the person who made the determination. - Show identified wetlands on a map, and describe all relevant details, such as acreage, types, delineation, function, etc.). - If wetlands are to be filled, specify the number of acres that will be affected. - List all required permits and permitting agencies. - If any diversions/additions/withdrawals of surface water will affect wetlands, describe those activities.

-5) 5) Public Lands and Scenic, Recreational, and State Natural Areas

-- Provide a map of County or municipal parks, scenic, recreational, or state natural areas (SNHAs, State or Federal Forests, etc.) on or adjacent to the site/project area.

-6) 6) Areas of Archaeological or Historical Value

-- Discuss any archaeological or historical studies of the project location; provide relevant references. - Describe and identify on a map any structures (i.e., walls, buildings, etc.) on the site and provide estimated ages of those structures. - Describe all impacts to any archaeological or historical resources in the proposed project area.
+- Indicate whether wetlands are present, describe the basis for this determination and the identity of the person who made the determination. - Show identified wetlands on a map, and describe all relevant details, such as acreage, types, delineation, function, etc.). - If wetlands are to be filled, specify the number of acres that will be affected. - List all required permits and permitting agencies. - If any diversions/additions/withdrawals of surface water will affect wetlands, describe those activities. - 5) Public Lands and Scenic, Recreational, and State Natural Areas Provide a map of County or municipal parks, scenic, recreational, or state natural areas (SNHAs, State or Federal Forests, etc.) on or adjacent to the site/project area. - 6) Areas of Archaeological or Historical Value - Discuss any archaeological or historical studies of the project location; provide relevant references. - Describe and identify on a map any structures (i.e., walls, buildings, etc.) on the site and provide estimated ages of those structures. - Describe all impacts to any archaeological or historical resources in the proposed project area. - Describe plans for demolishing or rebuilding any structures.

-- Describe plans for demolishing or rebuilding any structures. - Provide photographs of any significant resources, including all structures older than 50-years. - Provide relevant correspondence with the Chatham County Historical Association and NC SHPO.
+- Provide photographs of any significant resources, including all structures older than 50-years. - Provide relevant correspondence with the Chatham County Historical Association and NC SHPO.

-7) 7) Air Quality
+7) Air Quality

-- Describe the project's impacts on ambient air quality. - Describe plans for any open burning during or after construction. - Indicate the number of proposed parking spaces, if applicable. - Describe whether the project will increase odor levels, or the likelihood of odor complaints. - Provide a copy of any required traffic studies.

-8) 8) Noise Levels

-- Discuss current noise levels; use a benchmark, if possible. - Describe any increases in noise levels expected from this project. - Specify the distance at which the increased noise will be heard. - Discuss whether surrounding properties will be affected by noise levels. - If commercial uses are proposed, specify the hours of operation.
+- Describe the project's impacts on ambient air quality. - Describe plans for any open burning during or after construction. - Indicate the number of proposed parking spaces, if applicable. - Describe whether the project will increase odor levels, or the likelihood of odor complaints. - Provide a copy of any required traffic studies. - 8) Noise Levels - Discuss current noise levels; use a benchmark, if possible. - Describe any increases in noise levels expected from this project. - Specify the distance at which the increased noise will be heard. - Discuss whether surrounding properties will be affected by noise levels. - If commercial uses are proposed, specify the hours of operation.

-9) 9) Light Levels
+9) Light Levels

-- Describe lighting plans for the project, including how lighting will impact adjacent residents and wildlife.

-- Identify and provide a map of surface waters in the project area.
-Describe groundwater (aquifers) in the project area. - Include names, locations, classifications, and use support ratings for surface waters. - Specify and show on a map the river basin in which the project is located. - Discuss any known groundwater quality issues. - Discuss drinking water sources.

-11) Fish and Aquatic Habitats

-- Describe fish and aquatic habitats in and adjacent to the site/project area. - Discuss impacts to fish and aquatic life and their habitats, including a map showing those habitats.

-12) 12) Wildlife and Natural Vegetation

-- Describe and provide a map of natural community types on and adjacent to the site/project area. - List the species of dominant plants and animals observed on the site that typify those communities. - Evaluate and discuss whether suitable habitat exists for rare, threatened, and/or endangered species, as described by the NC Natural Heritage Program. - If wildlife will be displaced, discuss any limitations of adjacent areas to support them.

-- Identify, list, and describe the distribution of the invasive species present on the site.
-Consult the NC Botanical Garden's Web page, "Plants to Avoid in the Southeast US" for a list of invasive species common to the region. - If forests will be cleared, discuss the extent of planned deforestation and specify the forestry methods to be used, including BMPs.
+- Describe lighting plans for the project, including how lighting will impact adjacent residents and wildlife. - 10) Surface and Groundwater Resources (discuss separately) - Identify and provide a map of surface waters in the project area.
+Describe groundwater (aquifers) in the project area. - Include names, locations, classifications, and use support ratings for surface waters. - Specify and show on a map the river basin in which the project is located. - Discuss any known groundwater quality issues. - Discuss drinking water sources. - 11) Fish and Aquatic Habitats - Describe fish and aquatic habitats in and adjacent to the site/project area. - Discuss impacts to fish and aquatic life and their habitats, including a map showing those habitats. - 12) Wildlife and Natural Vegetation - Describe and provide a map of natural community types on and adjacent to the site/project area. - List the species of dominant plants and animals observed on the site that typify those communities. - Evaluate and discuss whether suitable habitat exists for rare, threatened, and/or endangered species, as described by the NC Natural Heritage Program. - If wildlife will be displaced, discuss any limitations of adjacent areas to support them. - Identify, list, and describe the distribution of the invasive species present on the site.
+Consult the NC Botanical Garden's Web page, "Plants to Avoid in the Southeast US" for a list of invasive species common to the region.